robotics-upo/hunav_sim/README.md

   - A wrapper for Gazebo Fortress is provided here: https://github.com/robotics-upo/hunav_gazebo_fortress_wrapper

-  - A wrapper for Isaac Sim is provided here: https://github.com/robotics-upo/Hunav_isaac_wrapper
+  - A wrapper for Webots is provided here: https://github.com/robotics-upo/hunav_webots_wrapper

-* The simulator core is programmed under the new ROS2 framework (tested in Humble distro).
+* The simulator core is programmed under the ROS2 framework (tested in Humble distro).

 * A GUI based on a RViz2 panel is employed to easily configure the human agents.
 For instructions, please check the [hunav_rviz2_panel](https://github.com/robotics-upo/hunav_sim/tree/humble/hunav_rviz2_panel)